 You love women for their beauty.

 You hate us.
-You claim you are against abortion because it is killing a life, but YOU, the father of our children, the supposed caregiver, is nowhere to be found during crunch time.
+You claim you are against abortion because it is killing a life, but YOU, the father of our children, the role given to you by society, the supposed caregiver, is nowhere to be found during crunch time.

 You want to be “pro-life” but you aren’t present during the child’s life.
 You want to control us and our body.
 You do not seem to care too much about what the child lives like after birth.